What's new for Office 2013 developers

 You can now use web service functions (in the Web functions category) to anonymously access REST web services.

-For more information about features in Excel 2013, see What's new for Excel 2013 developers.
+For more information about features in Excel 2013, see New in Excel for developers.

 InfoPath 2013 makes it easy to build rich forms-based applications on top of the Microsoft SharePoint Server platform.